Learning how to improve your home management skills takes a lot of hands-on, on-the-job training.

 Instead of “I need help around the house”.
 You may want to try, “After dinner can you wash the dishes (and the pots), wipe the counters and sweep?

 See the difference?
 Are clearly communicating what you need help with.

-Even when it come to hiring help, you can also very clear with what you want and don’t want.
+Even when it comes to hiring help, you can also be very clear about what you want and don’t want.

 Clear instructions allow you to get the help you need with tasks you may not enjoy without taking away the parts of the project you actually enjoy.

-Being a successful homemaker does not mean you have to master or enjoy every single task in your home, but you have the skills to manage which in some cases that mean delegating.
+Being a successful homemaker does not mean you have to master or enjoy every single task in your home, but you have the skills to manage which in some cases that means delegating.

 That’s what happened when I decided to get help with homeschooling my son with tutoring services.

 I am extremely passionate about homeschooling but I came to a point when I realized I needed to get help for my son to further develop some of his academic skills.